Take This Lollipop

 Take This Lollipop is a 2011 interactive horror short film and Facebook app written and directed by Jason Zada.
 Developer Jason Nickel used Facebook Connect to bring viewers themselves into the film, through use of pictures and messages from their own Facebook profiles.
 Starring actor Bill Oberst Jr. as 'The Facebook Stalker', the film acts to personalize and underscore the dangers inherent in posting too much personal information about oneself on the internet.
-The information gathered from a viewer's Facebook profile by the film's app is used once, and then deleted.
+The information gathered from a viewer's Facebook profile by the film's app is used once and then deleted.
 The title is derived from the 1963 song "Please Little Girl Take This Lollipop", written and performed by singer-songwriter Bobby Jameson, which is used in the film.

 According to Zada, Take This Lollipop was taken offline "a few months" prior to August 2018.
-The film's website now hosts a Facebook post by him, saying that the data needed had become "quite hard to access" and had affected the functionality of the film.
+The film's website now hosts a new version of Take This Lollipop, now a horror game about a meeting.
+However, as of 2022, the website now hosts both experiences, albeit for $3.00 to access.

 Synopsis

 The interactive film first requests that viewers temporarily allow the application access to their Facebook account, and then incorporates information gleaned from the viewer's Facebook page to fill in details of the film itself.

-Showing 'The Facebook Stalker' as a thin, creepy fellow, hunched over and typing at a computer keyboard, images provided from the accessed Facebook account begin to appear as the stalker types at his keyboard, and appears to search for the specific Facebook user who had granted access.
+Showing 'The Facebook Stalker' as a thin, creepy man, hunched over and typing at a computer keyboard, images provided from the accessed Facebook account begin to appear as the stalker types at his keyboard, and appears to search for the specific Facebook user who had granted access.
 The Stalker becomes more and more agitated as he scrolls through the discovered information, until he locates the home of the user, pulls up Google Maps, and finds directions to the user's home from geographic data contained in his or her profile.
 With the user's profile picture taped to its dashboard, the stalker is then seen driving in his car to the user's location, apparently to perform mayhem.

-At the end of the film, a screen appears with an image of a red lollipop containing a razor blade.
+At the end of the film, a screen appears with an image of a blue lollipop containing a razor blade.
 Below the image is the viewer's Facebook screenname and the name of the stalker's next victim as gleaned from the viewer's own profile.